Welcome to the Biology Department

 1 double lesson a week

-This course comprises five units.
-After an introductory unit which includes graph-drawing skills, naming and drawing apparatus, and reading scales, a range of practical experiments and demonstrations bring to theoretical science to life.
+After an introductory unit which includes graph-drawing skills, naming and drawing apparatus, and reading scales, a range of practical experiments and demonstrations bring theoretical science to life.
 Students study acids and alkalis, familiarising themselves with the pH scale.
-They also visit neutralisation and indicators.
-Later they start to consider what makes a reaction, and their technical skills are developed through the writing of word equations for the reactions they carry out.
-The fourth unit considers the structures and properties of solids, liquids, and gases, and how they change state.
-After the summer examination, students use chromatography to identify the contents of solutions, and think about how and where solutions are formed in everyday life.
+They also cover neutralisation and indicators.
+Later they start to consider what makes a reaction, and their technical skills are developed further through the writing of word equations for the reactions they carry out.
+The course then considers the structures and properties of solids, liquids, and gases, and how they change state, whilst after the Summer examination students study the properties and reactions of metals including their use as alloys and the issues associated with recycling metals.

 1 double lesson a week

-Recently re-written, this course begins to prepare the students for their GCSE, which they begin in the following year.
-Consisting of five units, this course provides a firm foundation of the fundamental principles of Chemistry, allowing for more demanding concepts to be developed in the future.
-The first unit looks at chemical notation, to include chemical formulae, naming compounds and balancing equations.
-Students then gain invaluable practice in planning and carrying out experiments through studying a range of neutralisation reactions.
-Metals are studied in detail in the following two units, to include their extraction, uses and reactions.
-Environmental Chemistry, to include the causes and the solutions to climate change are then considered, providing opportunity for debate and questioning of this controversial and current issue.
-After the summer examination, students take part in the Science Fair, details of which are given above.
+Consisting of five units, this course provides a firm foundation in the fundamental principles of Chemistry allowing for the development of more demanding concepts in the future.
+The first unit looks at water and its role in solution Chemistry; the second covers chemical notation, including formulae and balancing equations.
+The third and fourth comprise of more detailed studies of acids/neutralisation and metals, whilst the fifth is Environmental Chemistry, including the causes of and possible solutions to climate change, thus providing the opportunity for debate and questioning of this controversial and topical issue.
+After the Summer examination, students take part in the Science Fair, details of which are given above.

 UIV - 1 double lesson a week LV and UV – 1 double and 1 single lesson a week

-The Edexcel IGCSE Chemistry course is taught over three years, and begun in the Upper Fourth.
-The course is assessed in two papers at the end of the Upper Fifth, with questions on both theory and experimental techniques.
+The Edexcel IGCSE Chemistry course is taught over three years, beginning in the Upper Fourth.
+The course is assessed via two papers at the end of the Upper Fifth, with questions on both theory and experimental techniques.
 At Francis Holland, the Chemistry department ensures that each student is prepared for these examinations in terms of depth of knowledge and experience of practical work.

 The following topics are covered across the three years:

-Further details of the course can be found on the Edexcel website: http://qualifications.pearson.com/en/qualifications/edexcel-international-gcses-and-edexcel-certificates/international-gcse-chemistry-2011.html
+Further details of the course can be found on the Edexcel website.

 4 double lessons a week